AI For Storm Tree Service Calls

 160 calls/mo, 58% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$900 average urgent tree job value Average revenue per converted booking, job, consult, or appointment.
+$900 average urgent tree job value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with call logs, storm-event volume, after-hours mix, blocked-access share, estimate-to-book rate, crew capacity, debris-hauling add-ons, equipment needs, and actual average invoice value.